-Collis and Arabella Huntington’s “State Dining Room” at No. 2 NYC (1900)
+Collis and Arabella Huntington’s “State-Dining Room” at No. 2 NYC (1900)

 By Nancy Armitage

-At the Collis & Arabella Huntington’s Mansion in New York City they had many “Entertainments”.
+At the Collis & Arabella Huntington’s Mansion in New York City, they had many “Entertainments”.
+It even stated it in Architectural Record 1903 Magazine that the Huntingtons had a “State Dining-Room” (a room used to entertain presidents).
 Collis P. Huntington hosted many Gilded Age multi-course fancy dinner banquets.
-Their mansion address was No. 2 East 57th St. New York City, NY (& 5th Ave.).
-Some elegant dinners were hosted for the top executives of his numerous train & ship companies; one particular business dinner menu is preserved at the Huntington Library in San Marino, CA. These unique intimate dinners were Collis’ way of having his executives & maybe wives gather & break bread.
-Mr. Huntington, or “C. P.” they called him.
+Their Huntington’s mansion address was No. 2 East 57th St. New York City, NY (& 5th Ave.) affectionately called “No. 2”.
+Some elegant dinners the Huntington’s hosted for the top executives of his numerous train & ship companies; one particular business dinner for Southern Pacific Co. menu is preserved at the Huntington Library in San Marino, CA. These unique intimate dinners were Collis’ way of having his executives & wives gather & break bread.
+Mr. Collis P. Huntington, or “C. P. ” they called him.
 It could be said of him that these dinners were his way of mixing business with pleasure.

-Mrs. Huntington owned many gold & white plates in Limoges, Haviland, & Copeland & Garrett.
+Mrs. Arabella Huntington owned many gold & white plates in Limoges, Haviland, & Copeland & Garrett.
 The Huntington’s entertained Presidents of the United States in their New York City Mansion.
 Could they have owned Presidential plateware with the eagle on it?

-In the Huntington’s New York City mansion, they had 2 Dining Rooms: one was for fancy banquet dining & the smaller one was for family dining.
-The fancy dining room was called the“East Salon” was also called the “State Dining-Room”.
+In the Huntington’s New York City mansion, they had 2 formal Dining-Rooms: one was for fancy banquet dining for larger amounts of people & the smaller one was a family dining-room.
+The fancy State Dining-Room (pictured below) was also called the “East Salon”.
 This was documented in the Architectural Record Magazine in 1903.
-It described & photographed of Mrs. Collis P. Huntington’s “State Dining Room”.
-It should be noted that in 1900, the only other place in the United States of America that had a “State Dining Room” was the White House Washington, DC.
-The Huntington’s “State Dining Room” was a formal dining room with a salon-style art gallery filled with master paintings.
-The dining table fit up to 24 dinner guests.
-Red Roses would have been appropriate for the special dinner party.
+It described & photographed of Mrs. Collis P. Huntington’s labeled it “State Dining Room”.
+It should be noted that in 1900, the only other mansion in the United States of America that had a “State Dining Room” was the White House.
+Where the President of the United States lived in Washington, DC.
+The Huntington’s “State Dining-Room” was a formal dining-room with a salon-style art gallery filled with master oil paintings.
+The dining table could fit up to 24 dinner guests.
+Red Roses would have been appropriate flowers for the special dinner party.
 The Huntington’s favored “American Beauty” red roses in very large arrangements with 100-300 of roses.
-Full flower arrangements, like the foyer of fancy hotels.
+Full fragrant flower arrangements, like the foyer of fancy hotels.

 Mrs. Huntington had many Limoges & Haviland (gold & white) plates, similar to these plates with gold rims.
 Photo Credit: Nancy Armitage

-The “East Salon” was the dining room-art gallery that housed some of C. P. Huntington’s favorite paintings; Collis called his paintings “pictures”.
+The “East Salon” was the Huntington State Dining-Room & Art Gallery that also housed some of C. P. Huntington’s favorite paintings; Collis called his paintings “pictures”.
 Per the seating chart for this elegant dinner, the banquet table was set up in a long rectangular shape.
 According to the seating chart: the 20 guests were seated along both sides of the long table with two place settings at each end.
 Mr. Collis P. Huntington, the host, sat directly in the middle, across the table from his stepson, Archer Huntington.
-H. E. Huntington, Collis’ nephew, (who worked at the Southern Pacific Co. & was Secy. to the President Collis Huntington) who sat at one of the ends of the table.
+H. E. Huntington, Collis’ nephew, (who worked at the Southern Pacific Co. & was “Secy. to the President”, Collis Huntington) who sat at one of the ends of the table.

-Who was invited?
+Who was invited to this elegant entertainment of the Huntingtons?
 On the back of the fancy menu card was the seating chart for this gentlemen-only affair.
-The list of 22 men invited this intimate dinner on January 23, 1900: W. West Durant, T. H. Hubbard, Levi P. Morton or Merton, A.M.
-Huntington (Archer), Mr. Huntington (CPH), D.O.
-Mills, H. E. Huntington (HEH), Lynde Harrison, J. E. Gates, A. B. Hammond, Geo.
+The list of 22 men invited to this intimate dinner on January 23, 1900: W. West Durant, T. H. Hubbard, Levi P. Morton or Merton, A.M.
+Huntington (Archer), Mr. Huntington (CPH), D. O. Mills, H. E. Huntington (HEH), Lynde Harrison, J. E. Gates, A. B. Hammond, Geo.
 H. Sargent, Chas.
 H. Tweed, Wm.
-E. Dodge, General Ian Thomas, Jno G. McCollough, Edward King, John MacKay, Whiteton Reiel, Edmund Giles, R.T.
-Wilson, Geo.
+E. Dodge, General Ian Thomas, Jno [John] G. McCollough, Edward King, John MacKay, Whiteton Reiel, Edmund Giles, R. T. Wilson, Geo.
 Baker, & Jas.
 Speyer.

 The third course, usually a fish course was Bass, Sauce Mousseline usually accompanied with a Sauterne White Wine.
 This was a fish dish in a fancy molded creamed mousse.
 The fourth or entrée course was Selle de Agneau, a roasted & salted Leg of Lamb with Haricots Verts (French Green Beans).
-Usually the main or entree was served with French Champagne.
-The Lamb was also served with Pommes Hollandaise.
+Usually, the main or entrée was served with French Champagne.
+The Roasted Lamb was also served with Pommes Hollandaise.
 I have researched the unusual “Pommes Hollandaise” using Hollandaise sauce & cream (recipe below).
 It is similar to French Gratin Dauphinois with garlic or American Potato au Gratin dish (using Hollandaise sauce instead of heavy cream).

 The game or 7th course was a Canvas Back Duck served with Hominy & Jelly.
 One speculates the hominy (a southern dish), probably had Orange Jelly (made with sherry or champagne) accompanied it.
-The entrees were usually served with a Victorian Claret red wine in fine crystal glasses.
+I found a recipe for “Hominy casserole” dish consisting of hominy/corn, sour cream, diced green chiles, Monterey Jack cheese, & topped with parmesan & parsley or baby chives.
+The entrees were usually served with a Victorian Claret red wine in fine claret crystal glasses.
 Arabella collected numerous kinds of crystal glasses (etched glasses from Tiffany & Co., Venetian gold glasses, & English crystal, too.)

 An example of elegant crystal ware champagne flute..

 In the French style, the Salade, the 8th course was served after the entrees.
 The menu does not state what kind of salad but the Huntingtons often served: Waldorf Salad or Chiffonade Salad, (a French chopped vegetable, lettuce, & French herb – arugula salad with French artichokes & hearts of palm) maybe with Roquefort cheese & crunchy French garlic croutons).
+Served with a lovely French Vinaigrette Dressing of oil, champagne vinegar, Dijon mustard, garlic, salt & pepper.
+Sometimes with French herbs added like French tarragon, thyme or baby chives.

 Sterling Silver Coffee Service with hothouse fruits & bonbon chocolate candies.